CodeHarborHub/codeharborhub.github.io/dsa-solutions/lc-solutions/1800-1899/1807-evaluate-the-bracket-pairs-of-a-string.md

 ---
-id: evaluate-bracket-pairs
+id: evaluate-the-bracket-pairs-of-a-string
-title: Evaluate Bracket Pairs
+title: Evaluate  the Bracket Pairs of a String
-sidebar_label: Evaluate Bracket Pairs
+sidebar_label: 1807-Evaluate the Bracket Pairs of a String
 tags:
   - String Manipulation
   - Hash Table